Leadership Team

 Dr Yiannis Kountouris

 Yiannis is Lecturer in Economics and the Environment at the Centre for Environmental Policy.
 He is an applied economist with interests ranging from political economy and carbon markets through to social capital and well-being.
-Yiannis is supervising a project at the Centre on the quantifying and monetizing the wildfire impact on human welfare.
+Yiannis is co-lead of our ‘WIR3 Team’ focusing on wildfire insurance, risk, regulation and recovery.

 Email: i.kountouris@imperial.ac.uk